IsomorphicAlgo/CLI_Astro_Calc/readme.md

 ## Available Commands

 ### 1. `rise-set` - Calculate Rise/Set Times
-Calculate when the Sun or Moon rises and sets at a specific location.
+Calculate when the Sun, Moon, or planets rise and set at a specific location.

 **Parameters:**
-- `--object` or `-j`: Object name ("sun" or "moon")
+- `--object` or `-j`: Object name ("sun", "moon", or planet name: "mercury", "venus", "mars", "jupiter", "saturn", "uranus", "neptune")
 - `--latitude` or `-a`: Observer latitude in degrees (positive = North, negative = South)
 - `--longitude` or `-o`: Observer longitude in degrees (positive = East, negative = West)
 - `--date` or `-d`: (Optional) Date in YYYY-MM-DD format (defaults to today)